What are the sources of payments law in your jurisdiction?

 The third is the potential for regulatory divergence.
 In many respects, divergence from the rest of European law could of course be a disadvantage, but as with passporting this is likely to affect mainly those aspects of financial services that inherently operate on a cross-border basis, such as international payments.
 However, for non-international fintechs, there is every possibility that the divergence could be beneficial, allowing UK legislators to create laws that track innovations in financial services more quickly than has been possible at a European level, and perhaps providing templates for other legislators in the process.

-However, as set out in answer to question 10 below, they are a great many reasons why the fintech ecosystem should continue to thrive in the UK, and none of the above is likely in our view to damage this materially in practice.
+However, as set out in several of the answers to these questions, there are a great many reasons why the fintech ecosystem should continue to thrive in the UK, and none of the above issues are likely in our view to damage this materially in practice.

 What tax incentives exist in your jurisdiction to encourage fintech investment?